 Furniture: Bedroom suites, beds, base sets, mattresses, lounge and dining room suites, wall units and kitchen units.
-Lounge suites and base sets account for approximately 62% of sales in this category.
+Lounge suites and base sets account for 62.1% of sales in this category.

-Appliances: Refrigerators, freezers, stoves, washing machines, microwave ovens and small electrical appliances, including well-known brands such as Defy, Russell Hobbs, KIC, Whirlpool and Kelvinator.
+Appliances: Refrigerators, freezers, stoves, washing machines, microwave ovens and small electrical appliances, including well-known brands Defy, Russell Hobbs, KIC, LG and Kelvinator.

-Audiovisual: Mainly television sets, audio equipment and laptop computers from leading brands Samsung, Hisense, Sinotec and LG.
+Audiovisual: Mainly television sets, audio equipment and laptop computers from leading brands Hisense, Sinotec, LG and Panasonic.

-The focus has remained on increasing sales of the higher margin furniture and appliance product categories, while more contemporary lines are off ered in each furniture sub-category to attract younger customers.
+Management continues to focus on increasing sales of the higher margin furniture and appliance product categories, while more contemporary lines are offered in each furniture sub-category to attract younger customers.

-An electronic merchandise catalogue is utilised in all traditional retail stores, providing the customer access to the complete merchandise range despite space limitations.
-The full product range, including all available colour and fabric options, are displayed on a large touch screen.
+An electronic merchandise catalogue is used in all traditional retail stores, providing the customer access to the complete merchandise range, despite space limitations in stores.
+The full product range, including all available colour and fabric options, is displayed on a large touch screen.

 Products are supported by local and overseas after-sales service to ensure quality standards are maintained.
 Prior to consignments being dispatched from international suppliers, samples of all imported products are assembled and tested for quality purposes.

-The group’s supply chain model is based on locally sourced merchandise being delivered directly to stores, supported by leading shipping and logistics providers for imported stock.
+The Group’s supply chain model is based on merchandise being delivered directly by suppliers to stores, supported by leading shipping and logistics providers for imported stock.

-Traditional retail stores have dedicated delivery vehicles which enables an average of 90% of deliveries to be completed within 24 hours of the product being sold.
+Traditional retail stores have dedicated delivery vehicles which enables 90% of deliveries to be completed within 24 hours.